Jesmuel Valentín

-Jesmuel José Valentín (born May 12, 1994), is a Puerto Rican professional baseball second baseman and shortstop who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Philadelphia Phillies.
+Jesmuel José Valentín (born May 12, 1994), is a Puerto Rican former professional baseball second baseman and shortstop.
+He has played in Major League Baseball (MLB) for the Philadelphia Phillies.

 Career

 Los Angeles Dodgers

-The Los Angeles Dodgers selected Valentín in the first round of the 2012 MLB Draft (51st overall) out of the Puerto Rico Baseball Academy and he signed, forgoing his commitment to play college baseball at LSU.
+The Los Angeles Dodgers selected Valentín in the first round of the 2012 MLB draft (51st overall) out of the Puerto Rico Baseball Academy and he signed, forgoing his commitment to play college baseball at LSU.
 The Dodgers assigned him to the Arizona League Dodgers to begin his professional career that year and he hit .211 with two home runs and 18 RBIs in 43 games.
 He split 2013 between the Great Lakes Loons and the Ogden Raptors, and he hit .264 with four home runs and 29 RBIs in 95 games.
 He began 2014 with Great Lakes where he hit .280 with seven home runs and 47 RBIs in 108 games.

 Philadelphia Phillies

 The Dodgers traded Valentín to the Philadelphia Phillies on August 16, 2014, as a player to be named later (along with Victor Arano) in a deal that sent Roberto Hernández to the Dodgers.
 The Phillies assigned him to the Clearwater Threshers where he batted .205 in 12 games.
 He began 2015 with Clearwater.

 On April 11, 2015, he was placed on the restricted list and suspended indefinitely following his arrest for a domestic violence incident.
 The Phillies added him to their 40-man roster after the 2016 season.
 After he was activated off the restricted list, he returned to Clearwater, where he spent the whole season, posting a .273 batting average with one home run and 14 RBIs in 31 games.
 In 2016, he spent time with both the Reading Fightin Phils and the Lehigh Valley IronPigs, batting .269 with nine home runs, 52 RBIs and a .736 OPS in 125 combined games between both teams.
 He spent 2017 with Lehigh Valley where he batted .229 in 29 games before a separated shoulder caused him to miss the remainder of the season.
 He began 2018 with Lehigh Valley.